Conference Addresses Industry Disruption

 - Travis Wilson, Investment Partner, Gurnet Point Capital

-- Moderated by Michelle Basil, Chair, Life Sciences, Nutter
+- Moderated by Michelle Basil, Partner, Life Sciences, Nutter

 The second Acceleration panel analyzed innovative approaches in capital raising including the rise of new entrants.